microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 ```

 In JavaScript, even if the property has never been set, we can still access it - it's just going to give us the value `undefined`.
-We can just handle `undefined` specially.
+We can just handle `undefined` specially by checking for it.

 ```ts twoslash
 interface Shape {}